 Hypoxia typically accompanies hypoventilation.

-Distinction is based on the degree of metabolic compensation; CO 2 is initially buffered inefficiently, but over 3 to 5 days the kidneys increase HCO 3 − reabsorption significantly.
+Distinction is based on the degree of metabolic compensation; carbon dioxide is initially buffered inefficiently, but over 3 to 5 days the kidneys increase bicarbonate reabsorption significantly.

 Respiratory acidosis involves a decrease in respiratory rate and/or volume (hypoventilation).